-3. Required Elements
+3. Required Elements Include rubric and instructions

-- 1. Multimedia presentations can include PowerPoint, poster presentation, Prezi, TED talk, etc. - 2.
-Presentations should be 17-25 minutes in length. - 3.
-The student will prepare a multi-media presentation applying the advanced nurse's role to minimally include all elements of the three student learning outcomes, questions and the following requires elements: - PICO(T) Question (PSCOT for Nurse Educators) - Case study to demonstrate clinical practice, patient, or education situation as approved by the chair. - Theory: Nursing theorist, conceptual model, or as approved by chair - Evidence Based Practice (EBP) or Evidence Based Teaching (EBT): Practice Guideline appropriate for case study, when applicable. - Evidence Table: Reference current evidence, level of evidence, patient population, variables, statistics, etc. Utilize this evidence to address the PCO(T)/PSCOT question. - Research Gaps: Identify any gaps in EBP application in current clinical or educational practice. - Advance Nursing Practice Implications: Integrate current evidence to support decision-making. - Summary: Answer the PICO(T)/PSCOT question by applying research, theory, and practice.
+- 1. Multimedia presentations can include PowerPoint, poster presentation, Prezi, TED talk, etc. - If using PowerPoint, font requirement: Slides-Times New Roman size 20; Tables- Times New Roman size 18 The time frame used to be no less than 17 minutes - 3.
+Presentations should be 30 minutes in length. and no more than 25 minutes.
+Has this changed? - 4.
+The student will prepare a multi-media presentation applying the advanced nurse's role to minimally include all elements of the three student learning outcomes, questions and the following requires elements: - PICO(T) Question (PSCOT for Nurse Educators) - Case study to demonstrate clinical practice, patient, or education situation as approved by the chair. - Theory: Nursing //educational theorist, conceptual model, or as approved by chair - Evidence Based Practice (EBP) or Evidence Based Teaching (EBT): Practice Guideline appropriate for case study, when applicable. - Evidence Table: Reference current evidence, level of evidence, patient population, variables, statistics, etc. Utilize this evidence to address the PCO(T)/PSCOT question. - Research Gaps: Identify any gaps in EBP application in current clinical or educational practice. - Advance Nursing Practice Implications: Integrate current evidence to support decision-making. - Summary: Answer the PICO(T)/PSCOT question by -synthesizing research, theory, and practice. - Quality improvement: address Significance of the problem, leadership for change, advocacy, ethics, technology, - Quality of the Presentation/APA Format